mattiaslevin/AFNetworking-URITemplate/README.md

 AFNetworking category for building paths using URI templates and variable expansion.

 ##Why?
-If you hade to write unreadable string concatinations to build complex urls, paths and query parameter strings before you know why.
+If you have written long and unreadable string concatinations to build complex urls, paths and query parameter strings before, you know why.

 Instead of building paths and urls using `NSString` methods:

-    NSString *path = [NSString stringWithFormat:@"/api/%@/product/@%/rate/%@", domain, productId, rating];
+    [NSString stringWithFormat:@"/api/%@/product/@%/rate/%@?inner=%@", domain, productId, rating, inner];

 You can now use URI template epansion that are easy to read and understand:

-    NSString *path = [httpClient expandPath:@"/api/{domain}/product/{product}/rate/{rating}", domain, productId, rating];
+    [httpClient expandPath:@"/api/{domain}/product/{product}/rate/{rating}?inner={inner}", domain, productId, rating, inner];

 ##How does it work?
-The `AFNetworking-URITemplate` category provides overloaded methods for the `AFHTTPClient` class that support URI template expansion of all relevant methods.
+The `AFNetworking-URITemplate` category provides methods for the `AFHTTPClient` class that support URI template expansion of relevant methods.

-Two types of URI template expansions are supported:
+Two types of template expansions are supported:

 * Using a `NSDictonary` - using the name of the URI variable to find a replacement string in the dictonary
-* Variable argument list (variadic) - replace the URI variables with the variables provided in the argument list in the same order as they appear
+* Variable argument list (variadic) - replace the URI variables with the variables provided in the argument list in the same order as they appear. **The list must be nil terminated**

 Both methods provide the same level of functionality.
 Which one to is best to use dependends on the context and developer preference.

 ##Example
-The code below show how to use make a GET using `AFHTTPClient` and URI variable explansion.
+The code below show how to make a GET request using `AFHTTPClient` and URI variable explansion.

 	@implementation PicasaWebAblumsHTTPClient